The 'lucky country' is facing a crucial test. The result will affect us all | News Channel 3-12

 If all fossil fuel developments under consideration in Australia went ahead, they could collectively contribute an extra 1.7 billion metric tons of carbon dioxide equivalent emissions each year, according to research by independent think tank The Australia Institute.
 That is a lot of greenhouse gas — more than three times the amount Australia already emits, and nearly double of what all the global aviation produces in a year.

 The federal government has long supported coal and gas with subsidies that amounted to 10.5 billion Australian dollars (US$7.2 billion) in the 2021-22 budget, and now, its economic recovery plan is decidedly “gas-fired.”
-Among its new gas projects and pipelines is the Scarborough to Pluto development in Western Australia, which will emit 1.37 billion metric tons of greenhouse gasses in its lifetime — including emissions sent offshore.
-That’s equivalent to nearly 15 new coal-fired power stations — according to research institute Climate Analytics.
+Among its new gas projects and pipelines is the Scarborough to Pluto development in Western Australia, which will emit between 1.37–1.6 billion tons of greenhouse gasses in its lifetime, including emissions sent offshore.
+That’s equivalent to nearly 15 new coal-fired power stations, according to recent analysis.

 Australia “appears intent on replacing fossil fuels with fossil fuels,” notes a scathing assessment from the Climate Action Tracker, which monitors climate commitments by governments.